raquentin/mfchess/README.md

  * !
 Deprecated method, do not use.
  * ?
 Should this method be exposed in the public API?
  * TODO: refactor this method.
- * @param userID the logged in user's ID
+ * @prop userID the logged in user's ID
- * @param gameID the ID of the match the user just played */ const updateUserElo = function (userID: number, gameID: number): void {
+ * @prop gameID the ID of the match the user just played */ const updateUserElo = function (userID: number, gameID: number): void {
   // !
 Old method is deprecated.
 In process of changing